 - $(1) \quad \text{The grant date is the date the Compensation Committee of the Board of Directors meets to approve the awards.}$ - (2) Represents the potential payout range related to Restricted Stock Units awarded to NEOs, subject to achievement of performance targets.
-The RSUs are earned based upon the Company's mathematical average annual Adjusted EBITDA for the period beginning January 1, 2019 and ending December 31, 2021.
-Adjusted EBITDA is defined as the Company's earnings before interest, taxes, depreciation, and amortization, adjusted by the Compensation Committee in its sole discretion for any extraordinary, unusual or nonrecurring events, including, but not limited to gains or losses on sales of businesses, insurance proceeds, legal reserves or settlements, certain asset impairments or unique investments in R&D projects.
-The target number of RSUs will be issued if the average annual Adjusted EBITDA for the performance period is less than 15%, but at least equal to 10%, of the Company's mathematical average annual revenue for the performance period. - (3) Represents the number of shares of Common Stock underlying options awarded to the named executives on the grant date.
-The options vest at the rate of 20% per year commencing on December 9, 2020 and expire 10 years after the date of grant. - (4) Represents the full grant date fair value calculated in accordance with FASB ASC Topic 718.
+The RSUs are earned based upon the Company's mathematical average annual Adjusted EBITDA for the period beginning January 1, 2021 and ending December 31, 2023.
+Adjusted EBITDA is defined as the Company's earnings before interest, taxes, depreciation, and amortization, adjusted by the Compensation Committee in its sole discretion for any extraordinary, unusual or nonrecurring events, including, but not limited to insurance proceeds, legal settlements, impairments or unique investments in R&D projects.
+The target number of RSUs will be issued if the average annual Adjusted EBITDA for the performance period is less than 15%, but at least equal to 10%, of the Company's mathematical average annual revenue for the performance period. - (3) The amounts shown represent the number of time-based RSUs granted to NEOs in lieu of raises during the year ended December 31, 2021 which vest in equal increments over three years. - (4) Represents the number of shares of Common Stock underlying options awarded to the named executives on the grant date.
+The options awarded on January 22, 2021 vest at the rate of 20% per year commencing on January 22, 2022 and expire 10 years after the date of grant.
+The options awarded on December 9, 2021 vest at the rate of 33-1/3% per year commencing on December 9, 2022 and expire 10 years after the date of grant. - (5) Represents the full grant date fair value calculated in accordance with FASB ASC Topic 718.
 The amounts do not reflect the actual amounts that may be realized by the executive officers.
-Assumptions used to calculate these amounts are included in Note 16 of the audited financial statements in Form 10-K for the year ended December 31, 2019.
+Assumptions used to calculate these amounts are included in Note 16 of the audited financial statements in Form 10-K for the year ended December 31, 2021.